JohnnyBuccola/bbc-03-challenge-pypoll/README.md

 - The winner of the election was **Diana DeGette** with **272,892** votes, or **73.8%** of the vote share.

 ## Summary Statement
 The script above could immediately benefit the election commission for re-use in future elections.
 It offers a number of benefits over using Excel / VBA.
 Primarily, its performance will be much better, especially when used in a larger election with millions of votes.
-Secondly, the python script can be used, maintained, and improved outside of an Excel file for use in other elections.
-Some ways in which the script could be improved:
+Secondly, the python script can be used, maintained, and improved outside of the data set (for example, by pushing it into GitHub) for use in other elections.
+This would allow the public to review the code in addition to the results.
+Some other ways in which the script could be improved:

 - If the order of the columns are different from election to election, the user could first be prompted to input the column numbers of the relevant headers.
 For example, the prompt might say
     ```